- Revocable Trust

 The living trust is an excellent instrument by which a person can plan for the administration of assets in the event of a disability.
 A successor trustee can be named to administer the trust assets in such an event.
 The trust instrument normally states that when the written opinions of licensed physicians (the grantors and another physician) certify that the grantor is physically or mentally incapable of managing his or her property, the grantor’s right to continue to serve as the trustee during that period of incapacity is suspended.
 The trust document normally reserves the right of the person creating the trust to request the court to determine the question of incapacity or capacity to manage the trust assets.
 The successor trustee will manage the trust assets during the period of the trustee’s incapacity.

 The assets placed in a living trust are not subject to a probate proceeding.
-However, these assets must be administered after the death of the settlor or grantor.
-The successor trustee must collect the trust assets, pay the final bills, be responsible for the federal estate tax apportioned to the trust, and make distribution of the remaining assets according to the trusts instructions.
+However, these as- sets must be administered after the death of the settlor or grantor.
+The successor trustee must collect the trust assets, pay the final bills, be responsible for the federal estate tax apportioned to the trust, and make distribution of the remaining assets according to the trust’s instructions.
 Creditors in a probate proceeding must file claims against probate assets within three months of the first publication of a notice to creditors in the newspaper.
-Since there is no similar publication procedure to shorten the claim period for a trust, a successor trustee cannot distribute the trust assets to beneficiaries free of potential creditor claims for two years from the date of the grantors death.
-This is because the statute of limitations period within which creditor claims must be asserted extends for two years from the date of the settlor’s death.
+Since there is no similar publication procedure to shorten the claim period for a trust, a successor trustee cannot distribute the trust assets to beneficiaries free of potential creditor claims for two years from the date of the grantor’s death.
+This is because the statute of limitations period within which creditor claims must be asserted extends for two years from the date of the grantor’s or settlor’s death.
 A summary probate administration can be useful, since this procedure permits publication of a notice requiring that creditors file claims within three months of the date of first publication.
+If a claim is not filed in the summary probate administration within three months of the date of first publication, the claim is barred.
+A summary administration can be used to probate the deceased’s tangible personal property such as furniture.
+The assets used for the summary administration cannot have a fair market value exceeding $75,000.

 If avoiding probate on the distribution of an asset after death is a goal, there are methods other than a trust.
 Bank accounts can be distributed to others without a living trust or a probate proceeding through the creation of joint bank accounts with the right of survivorship.
 However, there is the possibility of a withdrawal of funds by a joint owner without the knowledge and consent of the owner of the account.